 Our Genealogy Helper for Brownfield ...

-Although we found mention of Brownfield during our research, we really don't have any information about it.<1> Given the context of how Brownfield was mentioned, we believe that it was a community rather than some type of landmark.
-We have done a cursory search and if it's a community, we haven't been able to find any evidence that it still exists..
+Although we found mention of Brownfield during our research, we really don't have any information about it.<1> Given the context of how Brownfield was mentioned, we believe that it was a community rather than a locale or some type of landmark.
+We have done a cursory search and if it was a community, we haven't been able to find any evidence that it still exists..

 We have a couple of goals for our Gazetteer: